drvasanthi/RTL-Synthesis-Workshop/README.md

 In the above logic circuit, the optimization leads to three inputs AND gate.

+**Verilog Code**

 <pre><code>
 module opt_check3 (input a , input b, input c , output y);
 	assign y = a?(c?b:0):0;
 endmodule
 </code></pre>

-The synthesis of the above design shows that, the 2:1 mux is replaced with an 3-input AND gate and hence results in an optimization.
+The `synthesis` of the above design shows that, the 2:1 mux is replaced with an 3-input AND gate and hence results in an optimization.

 ![image](https://user-images.githubusercontent.com/67214592/183257127-e0f878e8-dec0-4191-842b-47bd6a53bbda.png)